INSAgenda/yew-template/README.md

 };
 ```

-Note that the brackets around expressions are required for expressions.
+Note that the curly brackets around expressions are required for expressions.

 ### Example with Yew callbacks